 Azure Listing

-In order to list the content of an Azure blob container you need to execute connect list az
+In order to list the content of an Azure blob container you need to execute connect list az.

 There are three options to authenticate: